 Another reason I left TOG was that while the program was amazing and chock full of history, I no longer saw the need to spend that much time on history.
 My dialectic and rhetoric aged children had no time to spend on talents and personal interests.
 Their week was full and history was a big chunk of it.
 Granted, I didn’t have to have them do all of the Thinking, Accountability, and Discussion Questions (and I did bail on that the last year), but then I again wasted content I paid for.

 Lastly, I became frustrated having to find replacement books for those no longer in print.
 That need would only grow the longer I used TOG and cycled through, adding a level each year.

 So, there you have it: the post promised on why I left Sonlight and Tapestry of Grace.

 I haven’t regretted my decisions.

 I will say that I use aspects of each curriculum because they had some terrific elements.
-For example, I always include “Sonlight books” and I will buy TOG’s Key Documents CD.
-I will probably supplement BiblioPlan with TOG’s worldview and philosophymaterials also.
+For example, I always include “Sonlight books” and I might buy TOG’s Key Documents CD.
+I might supplement BiblioPlan with TOG’s philosophy materials that I have.

 Using only SL or only TOG no longer works for us.
 For now, BiblioPlan is a better match (see the review for hints at why).